suncoast-devs/handbook/curriculum/back-end/full-stack-i/assignments/A Whole New World/welcome-to-a-new-language.wireframes.md

 draft: true
 ---

 Today you learned a new language and will be starting to explore it more in depth in the coming weeks.
 Like any good craftsman, the first thing you need is to learn your tools.
-Tonight, you will be setting up your developer environment, creating a simple console application, and writing a short blog.
+Tonight, you will be setting up your developer environment, creating a simple console application, and starting your final project.

 ## Objectives